ministryofjustice/hmpps-connect-dps-components/README.md

 This middleware checks the `res.locals.user.authSource` so ensure that any mock auth data used in tests includes `auth_source: 'nomis'` in the response.
 It also checks the `res.locals.user.activeCaseLoadId`, which is required for retrieving allocation job responsibilities.

+Your service will need to be set up with client credentials in order to use this middleware, although it currently does not need any specific role.

 ### Note